 – Workers must be allowed to take breaks who perform physical work

-Keep your workplace safe from warehouse accidents and be compliant with all OSHA regulations for warehouse with the training courses from CMO.
+Keep your workplace safe from warehouse accidents and be compliant with all OSHA guidelines for warehouses with the training courses from CMO.

 CertifyMeOnline.net can help you train, evaluate and certify your scissor, aerial or forklift operators in as little as a few hours for less than $50 per employee.
+According to OSHA guidelines for warehouses, training should be provided by the employer.
 Skip the need for booking an expensive function room or sending your employees offsite for training.
 In only about one hour and from any device with an internet connection, workers can complete their training course and print their operator certification card.

 Browse through the types of training we provide to comply with all OSHA warehouse safety rules and to keep your workplace accident-free: